0x09/resdet/doc/libresdet.md

 * range - Range of coefficients to consider when looking for inversions.
 Lower values are faster, but may return many more misidentified results.
 The default is currently 12 (DEFAULT_RANGE), with reasonable values between 8-32.
 * threshold - Method-specific value (RDMethod->threshold) under which detected resolutions won't be considered meaningful.
 A value of 0 will return an RDResolution result for every single line/column.

-# Memory Requirements
-libresdet's peak requirements when built with FFTW support (including the primary image buffer) can be calculated by:

-	width * height * nimages * sizeof(float) +
-	width * height * COEFF_PRECISION +
-	width  * sizeof(double) +
-	height * sizeof(double) +
-	width  * sizeof(RDResolution) +
-	height * sizeof(RDResolution)

-The KISS FFT transform requirements are more slightly more complex.

-The above requirements may be limited indirectly by setting the PIXEL_MAX macro, which restricts the product of width, height, and nimages for valid images (SIZE_MAX by default).

-Note that image libraries used by `resdet_read_image` will have their own separate requirements not included in this calculation.

-Note also that at the time of this writing, multiple image formats like y4m are read into the buffer in their entirety.
-Therefore `resdetect_file` is not suitable for files with a large number of frames.

 # Thread Safety
 libresdet's own routines are thread safe, but some of its optional supporting libraries rely on global state.
 As libresdet does not mandate a threading model itself, it cannot enforce their safe execution in a multithreaded app.